 Britain, on trade collision course with EU, says it could walk away

-Having accepted that, by leaving the EU's customs union and single market, British businesses will encounter new "frictions" in trade with the bloc, the government has made its stance clear - self-determination must trump economic concerns.
+Having accepted that British businesses will encounter new "frictions" in trade with the bloc outside its single market and customs union, the government has made its stance clear - self-determination must trump economic concerns.
 So if, by June, "good progress" has not been made on Britain's demand for what it calls a "standard" free trade agreement or even on the "least controversial areas" of the talks, London said it would focus on preparations for a sharp break with the EU.

 "At the end of the transition period on the 31st of December, the United Kingdom will fully recover its economic and political independence," cabinet office minister Michael Gove told parliament as he unveiled the mandate.
 "We want the best possible trading relationship with the EU, but in pursuit of a deal we will not trade away our sovereignty."